Call (800) 424-2246 to ask about

-All eligible Air Force families will receive 12 hours of respite child care per month.
+After recent authorization by Air Force Headquarters, all eligible Air Force families may receive up to 40 hours of respite child care per month.

-What is included in Air Force EFMP Respite Child Care?
+What is authorized in Air Force EFMP Respite Child Care?

-- 12 hours of respite child care per month
+- Up to 40 hours of respite child care per month

-- Your choice of an approved* in-child’s home or licensed Family Child Care or child care center
+- Your choice of an approved* provider in your home, licensed Family Child Care home or child care center/special needs center

 *Approved providers have comprehensive background checks and pre-service training: CPR, First Aid, Medication Dispensation, and Child Abuse Recognition & Prevention as well as subject matter training in the care of children with special needs.